Analysis | Is Virginia Tech a sleeping giant or a faded power? Its next coach will answer that question.

 Fuente’s replacement will take over a program in worse shape on the field than the one Fuente inherited.
 But that coach will have the easier task.
 It is better to replace the guy who replaced the legend than to replace the legend.

-Names like Wake Forest’s Dave Clawson, Coastal Carolina’s Jamey Chadwell and Louisiana’s Billy Napier will surely circulate.
+Names such as Wake Forest’s Dave Clawson, Coastal Carolina’s Jamey Chadwell and Louisiana Lafayette’s Billy Napier will surely circulate.
 Babcock’s first call should be to Marshall’s Charles Huff, a coach who possesses an ideal mix of regional ties and national pedigree.
-Tuesday, Babcock said he wanted a CEO-style coach who can recruit Virginia Tech’s footprint.
+On Tuesday, Babcock said he wanted a CEO-style coach who can recruit Virginia Tech’s footprint.
 That’s Huff.

 Huff, 38, grew up on Maryland’s Eastern Shore and played center at Hampton in the early 2000s.
 He became a team captain in 2005, the same year Marcus Vick — Michael’s brother — led the Hokies to an 11-2 record and a Gator Bowl victory on the other side of the state.

-Huff owns only one season of head coaching experience, currently sitting at 6-4 with the Herd.
+Huff owns only one season of head coaching experience, currently sitting at 6-4 with the Thundering Herd.
 But that would be a dismally narrow appraisal.
 Huff has worked in the past decade for P.J.
 Fleck (now at Minnesota), James Franklin (Penn State) and Nick Saban, for whom he served two seasons as Alabama’s running backs and associate head coach.
-He recruited and coached Saquan Barkley at Penn State.
-The recruiting service 247Sports named Huff its national recruiter of the year last February for his work beating out programs like Ohio State and LSU for five-star prospects.
-Huff understands how to build a program and connect with players, and he has proven he can procure talent at the highest level.
+He recruited and coached Saquon Barkley at Penn State.
+The recruiting service 247Sports named Huff its national recruiter of the year in February for his work beating out programs such as Ohio State and LSU for five-star prospects.
+Huff knows how to build a program and connect with players, and he has proved he can procure talent at the highest level.

 When Fuente arrived at Virginia Tech, he emphasized the program’s past.
 He chose one player each week to wear No. 25, Beamer’s number when he played.
 He retained Foster as defensive coordinator.
-By the end, Fuente had tired, and failed, to make new history.
-Beamer’s towering success — the near national title in 1999, the eight consecutive double-digit win seasons from 2004 to 2011 — is worthy of celebration.
+By the end, Fuente had tried, and failed, to make new history.
+Beamer’s towering success — the near national title in 1999, eight consecutive double-digit-win seasons from 2004 to 2011 — is worthy of celebration.
 It is up to Virginia Tech to figure out a path into the future, or the past will be all it has left.